 - Two conceptual transit networks for public consideration

 - Final ATV Plan network recommendations.
 While no specific horizon year is identified, the ATV Plan will be designed so that it could realistically be implemented within the next 10-20 years.
 The ATV Plan also will include near-term recommendations that could be implemented during the next 2-3 years

-The ATV Plan began in spring 2018, and is anticipated to be completed by summer 2019.
-The implementation of any recommended changes would likely begin in late 2019 or early 2020.
+The ATV Plan began in spring 2018, and is anticipated to be completed by late 2019.
+Initially planned to be completed in Summer 2019, the project has been slowed to allow for additional public feedback.
+The implementation of any recommended changes would likely begin in early to mid 2020.
 See the project schedule below.

 - Transportation Master Plan

 - Transitway Corridors Feasibility Study

 City of Alexandria: Steve Sindiong, Transit Capital Program Manager, Department of T&ES, Transit Services